The InDeV project includes the following steps:

-- WP2 – Review of study methods and identification of critical sites and situations for VRU Safety
+- review of methods and identification of the critical sites and road user groups (work package 2)

 WP1 – Project Management